L1AMcB/ECE445SeniorDesign/ProjectProposal.md

 # Ethics and Safety

 We see no ethics concern with this type of technology.
-However in terms of safety, no one should attempt the Taekwondo techniques if they are not already experienced, or are being guided by someone who is.
+We will follow all policies outlined by the IEEE and the ACM Code of Ethics.
+To avoid ethical breaches we will consistently check that our work always follows best practice.
+In terms of safety, no one should attempt the Taekwondo techniques if they are not already experienced, or are being guided by someone who is.
+Both Liam and Alex have 10+ years of experience with Taekwondo and are thus well suited to handle this project safely.